syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image42.jpg)

-Although only as an estimation, [LiveUAMap](https://syria.liveuamap.com/en/time/23.06.2018), an interactive mapping tool which shows major events and areas of control in Syria, reveals the mounting fight for Busra Al Harir as the town stood sandwiched between government forces just days before the attack.
+Although only as an estimation, [LiveUAMap](https://syria.liveuamap.com/en/time/23.06.2018), an interactive mapping tool which shows major events and areas of control in Syria, reveals the mounting pressure on Busra Al Harir as the town stands sandwiched between government forces just days before the attack.
 [Posts](https://www.google.com/url?q=https://www.facebook.com/Manqolmain/photos/a.139275016166461/1777805855646694/?type%3D3%26theater&sa=D&ust=1540401260472000) from pro-Syrian government networks on June 24 show the strategic importance of the town and indicate an approaching fight to overtake it.

 ![](/assets/investigations/Daraa2018/image23.png)

-The fight for Busra Al Harir took place on June 24 with posts, videos, and images reporting in the morning of the Syrian government army and its accompanying militias sheling Busra Al Harir.
+The fight for Busra Al Harir took place on June 24 with posts, videos, and images reporting in the morning of the Syrian government army and its accompanying militias shelling the town.
 At 10:01, [Radio Sham FM](https://www.google.com/url?q=https://www.facebook.com/radioshamfm/posts/1676073642445923&sa=D&ust=1540401260475000) posted an alert of the entry of governments forces into the town.
 A [video](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) posted by a pro-Syrian government page at 09:19 allegedly shows the early shelling of the town.
 An additional [video](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) posted by a pro-government Facebook account at 12:36 allegedly shows the bombing of Busra Al Harir by warplanes.
 A [post](https://www.google.com/url?q=https://www.facebook.com/Syrian.watchers/posts/274286033118467&sa=D&ust=1540401260479000) by the Facebook page SyrianWatchers confirmed airstrikes by Russian warplanes on the town supporting Syrian government troops and its accompanying militias.

-Several news networks reported [shelling of Busra al-Harir town by warplanes](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692427715370&sa=D&ust=1540401260472000), as well as [dropping barrel bombs on the town by regime helicopters](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692604382019&sa=D&ust=1540401260473000) on the morning of June 24.
+Additional news networks reported [shelling of Busra al-Harir town by warplanes](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692427715370&sa=D&ust=1540401260472000), as well as [dropping barrel bombs on the town by regime helicopters](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692604382019&sa=D&ust=1540401260473000) on the morning of June 24.

 A video was circulated by activists [showing a MiG flying in a low altitude over Busra al-Harir town](https://www.google.com/url?q=https://www.facebook.com/tunza.santhong/posts/1112941155513047&sa=D&ust=1540401260473000), this video was published at 14:44 pm, on June 24.